TiddlyWiki/TiddlyWiki5/readme.md

 JavaScript</a> that can be run from a single HTML file in the browser or as a powerful <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/node.js.html'>
 node.js application</a>.</p><p>
 <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki.html'>
-TiddlyWiki</a> is designed to fit around your brain, giving you a better way of managing information than traditional documents and emails.
+TiddlyWiki</a> is designed to fit around your brain, providing a better way of managing the overflow than traditional documents and emails.
 The fundamental idea is that information is more useful and reusable if we cut it up into the smallest semantically meaningful chunks – <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/Tiddlers.html'>
 tiddlers</a> – and give them titles so that they can be structured with links, tags and macros.  <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki.html'>
 TiddlyWiki</a> aims to provide a fluid interface for working with tiddlers, allowing them to be aggregated and composed into longer narratives.</p><p>
 <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki5.html'>
 TiddlyWiki5</a> has many <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/Improvements.html'>
 improvements</a> over the original.
-It is currently labelled alpha, meaning it is working but incomplete.
+It is currently in alpha, meaning it is working but incomplete.
 It is a great time to get involved and support its <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/RoadMap.html'>
 future development</a>.
 You can:</p><ul>
 <li>
 Explore its features online at <a class='tw-tiddlylink tw-tiddlylink-external' href='http://five.tiddlywiki.com/'>